ritik168/Library_-Analysis-/README.md

 CALL add_return_records('RS148', 'IS140', 'Good');

 ```
-#### Task 15: Branch Performance Report
+#### Branch Performance Report
+#### Task 15.
-#### Create a query that generates a performance report for each branch, showing the number of books issued, the number of books returned, and the total revenue generated from book rentals.
+Create a query that generates a performance report for each branch, showing the number of books issued, the number of books returned, and the total revenue generated from book rentals.

 ```
 CREATE TABLE branch_reports